Een samengesteld zelfstandig naamwoord bestaat uit twee of meer woorden.

 We slapen in een gezellig ...

-(We sleep in a cosy countryside house)
+(We are sleeping in a cosy countryside house)

 6. Platteland + dorp: